antiwork/.github/CONTRIBUTING.md

 ### General best practices

-1. Update documentation if you're changing behavior
+- Update documentation if you're changing behavior
-2. Add or update tests for your changes
+- Add or update tests for your changes
-3. Include screenshots of your test suite passing locally
+- Include screenshots of your test suite passing locally
-4. Make sure all tests pass
+- Make sure all tests pass
-5. Request a review from maintainers
+- Request a review from maintainers
-6. After reviews begin, avoid force-pushing to your branch
+- After reviews begin, avoid force-pushing to your branch
    - Force-pushing rewrites history and makes review threads hard to follow
    - Don't worry about messy commits - we squash everything when merging to main
-7. Self-review your PR with explanatory comments for any non-intuitive or non-obvious changes to help reviewers understand your reasoning
+- Self-review your PR with explanatory comments for any non-intuitive or non-obvious changes to help reviewers understand your reasoning
-8. The PR will be merged once you have the sign-off of at least one other developer
+- The PR will be merged once you have the sign-off of at least one other developer
+- Use clear, descriptive variable names
+- Follow existing code patterns in the repository

 ### Front-end